 Adept at catching and eating prey in flight, males can fly higher that any of the hawker dragonflies, aggressively chasing away any entering its territory.
-Like other dragonflies, emperors have large eyes to spot prey, and powerful toothed jaws to grab victims in flight.
-Their streamlined bodies are is built for speed and their four wings, capable of independent movement enable flight in all directions, making the emperor a phenomenal predator.
+Like other dragonflies, Emperors have large eyes to spot prey, and powerful toothed jaws to grab victims in flight.
+Their streamlined bodies are built for speed and their four wings, capable of independent movement enable flight in all directions, making the emperor a phenomenal predator.

 Carnivores.
 They feed on insects, including butterflies and other smaller dragonflies and damselflies.

 Emperors are common in southern UK, but has expanded its range further north and westwards in recent years.